3 minute read

 4. The learner with a potential specialism

-Often this student can be perceived as having a low ability, despite having a medium to high interest level, coupled with a high level of readiness.
+Often this pupil can be perceived as having a low ability, despite having a medium to high interest level, coupled with a high level of readiness.
 One of the key considerations when assessing how to nurture a niche learner is patience.
 Teachers must be prepared to accept that it will take a while longer for this type of student to establish his or her full potential.

 5. The unmotivated learner